italia/eudi-wallet-it-docs/docs/en/trust.rst

 This is called *Wallet Instance Attestation* and documented in the section dedicated to the Wallet Solution.

 Configuration of the Federation
 -------------------------------

 The configuration of the Federation is published by the Trust Anchor inside its Entity Configuration, available at a well known web path and corresponding to a **.well-known/openid-federation**.

 All the entities MUST obtain the Federation configuration before the operational phase and they MUST keep it up-to-date.
 The Federation configuration contains the Trust Anchor public keys for the signature operations, the maximum number of Intermediates allowed between a Leaf and the Trust Anchor (**max_path length**).

-Below a non-normative example of Trust Anchor Entity Configuration, where each parameter is documented in the `OIDC-FED`_ specifications:
+Below a non-normative example of Trust Anchor Entity

 .. code-block:: python